Getting a card, renewing materials, placing holds, etc.

 (VII) Library records disclosing the identity of a user as prohibited by section 24-90-119.

 The loan period is 3 weeks for books, audio books, new fiction, DVD’s, renewals and Inter-library loans.
 Patrons must notify the library for renewals, by phone, in person or email.
-No renewals are allowed for items on reserve.
-Renewals for interlibrary loans are dependent upon the lending library’s renewal policy.
+No renewals are allowed for interlibrary loans, or items on reserve.

 Patrons will be billed for lost or damaged material.
-There will be a processing fee in addition to the replacement cost.
 It the item is returned after replacement by the library, the patron forfeits the processing fee.
 The cost of the item is refunded less the overdue fine.

 Items may be returned at the circulation desk during library hours or in the drop box outside.

 If a patron wishes to borrow an item that is not on the shelf, he or she may place it on reserve by using the on-line catalog or with the assistance of the librarian.
 The patron will be notified by telephone or email when the library material is available.

 Items on reserve must be picked up within 10 working days of notification.

 Specific details on your hold items will not be given on an answering machine or to a family member.
 Specific information is only given to the particular patron for privacy reasons.